hugoaboud/express-multibody/README.md

 - `application/json`: Uses the builtin JSON parser to parse the request stream;
 - `multipart/form-data`: Uses `busboy` to parse the request stream, then builds a possibly-complex object according to the naming structure described [below](#FormData);
-  - Files are also processed and included on the body according to the same naming structure.
+  - Files are also processed and included on the body according to the same naming structure;
-  - Files can be parsed by a custom method provided in the `config` argument.
+  - Files can be parsed by a custom method provided in the `config` argument;

 ##  2. <a name='Usage'></a>Usage